 In this article, we will compare and contrast traditional ERP systems and retail ERP systems.
-We will discuss the key differences between these two types of ERPs and explore the reasons why a retail business might choose to implement a retail ERP system.
+We will discuss the key differences between these two ERPs and explore why a retail business might implement a retail ERP system.

 Traditional ERP vs. Retail ERP